idaholab/moose/modules/peridynamics/doc/content/source/materials/ComputeSmallStrainNOSPD.md

 ## Description

-Material `ComputeSmallStrainNOSPD` calculates the [bond-associated deformation gradient](peridynamics/DeformationGradients.md) used in self-stabilized non-ordinary state-based peridynamic mechanics model under small strain assumptions.
+Material `ComputeSmallStrainNOSPD` calculates the strain tensors based on [deformation gradient](peridynamics/DeformationGradients.md) for peridynamic correspondence model under small strain assumptions.

 Given the bond-associated deformation gradient $\mathbf{F}_{\mathbf{\xi}}$, the bond-associated total strain tensor can be obtained as